scheidelg/CA-AE-2020/Notes.md

    We're looking for a OneNote notebook name that's easy for students to remember and closely associated with the event, with a matching FQDN that is easy to remember, short, and easy to type.

-   The GitHub project name should be similar to the FQDN but this isn't super important, since students won't generally see it.
+   The GitHub project name should be similar to the FQDN but this isn't too important since students won't generally see it.

    For example, for SEC530 at the SANS Cyber Architecture in the United Arab Emirates (AE) I picked: